dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/transfer_attribute.rst

    :Index:
       Copy the attribute data from the value at the input index.
       In this mode, the source geometry can consist of a mesh, point cloud, or curve.
-The matching component type from the context will be chosen if possible, otherwise a component will be chosen in that order.
+The matching component type from the :ref:`context <field-context>` will be chosen if possible, otherwise a component will be chosen in that order.

    :Nearest Face Interpolated:
       Transfer the attribute from the nearest point from anywhere on the surface.